Q&A with Christian Schunn, Ph.D., Cognitive Psychologist

 Q: How has cognitive psychology changed recently?

 There have been two big trends.
 One has been a much larger emphasis on cognitive neuroscience.
 In all areas, we now know a lot more about how the brain does things.
 Also, the technology is getting better, and our ability to do fast analysis on billions of bits of data is improving.
 The second trend is more emphasis on applications.
-How does [Short Code Error: type value must be either online or ground] affect real students learning science?
+How does cognitive knowledge affect real students learning science?
 Cognitive psychology used to be more abstract lab tests; now it's more about the real-world applications.
 For instance, there has been a lot of debate about whether you should let people discover answers on their own or whether you should just tell people the answer.
 It turns out that discovering things completely on your own is incredibly inefficient, and it doesn't give you a leg up over people who were told the answer.
 Understanding is still important, but we now know that there isn't anything magical about discovery.